 Similarly, the applicant/nominated person in the application will receive the company deregistration advice.

-In accordance with the Hong Kong regulations, all the company’s property – credit balance in the business bank accounts, landed property or motor vehicle to name a few, will be considered as bona vacantia.
+In accordance with the Hong Kong regulations, all the company’s property – including credit balance in the business bank accounts, landed property, or motor vehicles to name a few will be considered bona vacantia (i.e., vacant goods).
 All of these assets, upon the dissolution of your company, must be held by the Hong Kong Government’s Special Administrative Region.

-In case you still wonder about how to properly dispose of your business assets, you could take advices with professional experts for further information.
+In case you still wonder about how to properly dispose of your business assets, you could take advice from professional experts for further information.

 - Filing Annual Returns;

-- Notifying the Companies Registry the situation of your address of registered office if any change occurs.
-In this case, you should deliver a Form NR1 to report the changes.
+- Notifying the Companies Registry of the situation of your address of registered office if any change occurs.
+In this case, you should deliver Form NR1 to report the changes.

 - Giving notices of change(s) of company secretary and director(s) as well as their particulars for registration.
-In this case, a Form ND2B should delivered to report the changes.
+In this case, a Form ND2B should deliver to report the changes.

-Note that any Hong Kong company which fails to fulfill its statutory obligations must be liable to legal penalties.
-Make sure you are full aware of all liabilities and relevant procedures to make your deregistration process run smoothly.
+Note that any Hong Kong company which fails to fulfill its statutory obligations must be liable for legal penalties.
+Make sure you are fully aware of all liabilities and relevant procedures to make your deregistration process run smoothly.

-Need to know what are compliance duties for a Hong Kong company?
-Read our blog: Hong Kong Company Annual Compliance Requirements
+To get a good understanding of compliance duties for a company in Hong Kong, check out our article on Hong Kong Company Annual Compliance Requirements

-Should you need more information regarding how to deregister your business in Hong Kong, do not hesitate to contact us via email email@example.com, or drop us a live chat message!
+Should you wish to engage a reliable expert for your company deregistration, don’t hesitate to contact us via email firstname.lastname@example.org, or drop us a live chat message!